SBJson/SBJson/index.markdown

 $ git clone git://github.com/stig/json-framework
 </pre>

-# Features

-* Easy-to-use API.
-* Strict parsing & generation.
-* Stack of error available in case of failure so you can easily figure out what is wrong.
-* Optional pretty-printing of JSON output.
-* Optionally sorted dictionary keys in JSON output.
-* Configurable recursion depth for parsing, for added security.

 # License

-Copyright (C) 2007--2010 Stig Brautaset.
+Copyright (C) 2007--2011 Stig Brautaset.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: